Academic Success Center

 How do I know if someone is in the ASC to help with a specific subject?

-Students can receive tutoring in the Tutoring Center, online using skype, zoom, etc.
+Students can receive tutoring in the ASC , online using skype, zoom, etc. Peer tutors are also available by appointment in the library during their weekend hours.

-Students can walk in to the Tutoring Center to use computers and study, for a peer tutoring session or for a place to be between classes.
+Students can walk in to the ASC to use computers and study, for a peer tutoring session or for a place to be between classes.

 Students can request a scheduled appointment on this page or in person.